112th Fighter Squadron

-The 112th Fighter Squadron (112 FS) is a unit of the Ohio Air National Guard 180th Fighter Wing located at Toledo Air National Guard Base, Ohio.
+The 112th Fighter Squadron is a unit of the Ohio Air National Guard 180th Fighter Wing located at Toledo Air National Guard Base, Ohio.
 The 112th is equipped with the F-16C/D Fighting Falcon.

 The squadron is a descendant organization of the World War I, 112th Aero Squadron, established on 18 August 1917.
 It was reformed on 20 June 1927, as the 112th Observation Squadron, and is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.

 History

 World War I

-The 112th Fighter Squadron dates its origins to the organization of the 112th Aero Squadron on 18 August 1917 at Kelly Field, Texas.
-The squadron served as a supply squadron at Kelly Field, being re-designated as the 633d Aero Supply Squadron (Supply) on 1 February 1918.
-It remained at Kelly Field, being demobilized on 19 August 1919.
+The squadron dates its origins to the organization of the 112th Aero Squadron on 18 August 1917 at Kelly Field, Texas.
+The squadron served as a supply squadron at Kelly Field, being redesignated the 633d Aero Supply Squadron (Supply) on 1 February 1918.
+It remained at Kelly Field, and was demobilized on 19 August 1919.

 Ohio National Guard

 Although authorized in 1921, the 112th Observation Squadron was not organized and federally recognized until 20 June 1927 at Cleveland Hopkins Airport.